State of Sociotype 2025

 The overarching aim of scientific inquiry is to understand, predict, and control phenomena.
 Much of what we know about personality and psyche from a scientific standpoint has developed in a largely atheoretical manner.
 Rather than emerging from a preexisting theoretical model, most scientific understanding of this area and insights have arisen from statistically rigorous observations and empirical findings.

 All existing models in classic socionics are conditional schemes that try to integrate functions into a cohesive system.
 However, none of them has ever been proven, nor has any been experimentally verified or validated through research.
 And it's not very realistic to assume that in such purely hypothetical way any model can be developed to an adequate level of accuracy.
-Therefore, maybe a more rational approach is to selectively leave mainly working parts.
-Then build scientific models based on empirical data, experiments, and observations.
+Therefore, a more rational approach might be to selectively retain only the parts that work, and then build scientific models based on empirical data, experiments, and observations.

 This is how modern socionics can operate and be more robust — not on the wheels of artificially constructed speculative models, but through its ability to predict new experimental facts and the objective world.